 Our research is broadly focused on using first-principles calculations and model approaches to predict novel electronic, magnetic, ferroelectric, and transport properties of materials and structures that are interesting from the point of view of new functionalities.
 We are collaborating with a number of experimental groups at the University of Nebraska and other institutions to correlate our predictions with experimental studies and explore new systems in practice.

-The control of magnetic properties of materials via the application of electric field, known as magneto-electric coupling, is among the most fascinating and active materials research areas today.
-There are several known mechanisms responsible for magnetoelectric coupling including intrinsic effects in single-phase materials, strain induced coupling in two-phase composites, and electronically-driven interface magnetoelectric effects.
+Control of magnetic properties of materials by an applied electric field, known as magnetoelectric coupling, is interesting for low-power spintronics.
+There are several known mechanisms responsible for magnetoelectric coupling ...
 More ...

 Spin-dependent tunneling is an imbalance in the electric current carried by up- and down-spin electrons tunneling from a ferromagnet through an insulating barrier.
 A related phenomenon is tunneling magneto-resistance (TMR) that is a change in the resistance of a magnetic tunnel junction (MTJ) when the magnetization of the two ferromagnetic layers changes its alignment.
 More ...

 Recently, there has been increasing interest in quantum materials, such as topological insulators, Dirac and Weyl semimetals, and